Naramsim/Aoe2-Stratega/README.md

 Learn tips and tricks differentiated by your experience.
 Discover game secrets that no-one will never tell you :P

-Age of Empires II is a software released by Microsoft© and available on Steam©.

 ### License
 MIT License